 What is articulated college credit?
 Articulation agreements allow students to earn college credit for courses without taking them because students learn the information as part of their CT or AE program.
 College credit is awarded for the course(s) once the student completes eligibility requirements at Terra State.

-What if I change my mind and decide I don't want to continue my CT or AE program and college courses?
+What if I change my mind and decide I don't want to continue my CT or AE program?
 This is a big decision.
 Talk to your instructors and see if they can offer some help and advice first.
 If you still decide to discontinue your program talk to the career center/school for more information.

 After Program Completion, What Do I Do Now, How to Get College Credit